 What do zoos really teach people?
 Zoos teach people at least three things:

 Zoo animals live in conditions where outlets for their natural instincts are continually frustrated.
-Lack of adequate environment is not a mental or emotional problem for invertebrates, like giant stag beetles and tarantula spiders.
+Lack of adequate environment may not be a mental or emotional problem for invertebrates, like giant stag beetles and tarantula spiders.
 But it is a serious problem for animals like wolves, bears and eagles.
-How can animals who normally run or fly great distances express their urges when confined?
+How can animals who normally run or fly great distances express their urges when confined in enclosures?

 These behaviours indicate neurosis or insanity brought on by boredom, deprivation, frustration and stress.
 The animals are telling us they are suffering from inadequate lives - even though they may look physically healthy, well fed, clean and otherwise cared for.
 Humans in mental homes express the same kind of behaviour, but mental health problems in zoo animals usually go unnoticed by the passing public.